intel/pepc/docs/guide-cstates.md

 without real hardware access.
 SUT emulation is based on pre-recorded data from real systems.

-The `pepc` repository includes emulation data for many types of server and client systems under the 'tests/emul-data/' subdirectory.
-For example, 'tests/emul-data/rpl0' includes emulation data for a Raptor Lake client system.
+The `pepc` repository includes emulation data for many types of server and client systems under the `tests/emul-data/` subdirectory.
+For example, `tests/emul-data/rpl0` includes emulation data for a Raptor Lake client system.

-To run a `pepc` command on an emulated Raptor Lake system, use the '-D rpl0' option.
+To run a `pepc` command on an emulated Raptor Lake system, use the `-D rpl0` option.
 Keep in mind, however, that emulation data are not installed along with `pepc`.
 Therefore, you need to clone the `pepc` git repository and run `pepc` from there to use emulated SUTs.